Treatment for Post-Thrombotic Syndrome (PTS)

 Types of treatment

-Compression is the main treatment for post-thrombotic syndrome.
-This helps to increase the blood flow in the veins, and ease your symptoms.
+Compression is the main treatment for PTS.
+It helps to increase the blood flow in the veins and ease your symptoms.

 You may be given prescription-grade compression stockings.
 These apply more pressure than the type you can buy over the counter.
 These are worn during the day, on the leg that had the DVT.
 You also may also be given an intermittent pneumatic compression (IPC) device.
 This device applies pressure on the veins of your leg.